Share

 Loading the piano into the truck: the piano board goes in on its side, with the keyboard side facing up.
 The piano is strapped to the truck interior walls.
 It does not travel flat.

-Moving a Grand Piano
+## How Is Moving a Grand Piano Different?

 A grand piano move is more involved because the instrument cannot be moved in its normal playing position.
 The process has additional steps that require experience to do correctly.
+Grand pianos range from 5 feet (baby grand) to over 9 feet (concert grand), and each size presents distinct handling challenges.

 Legs and pedals are removed first.
 A grand piano has three legs, each attached with bolts or pins that the crew removes carefully.
 The pedal lyre (the structure that holds the three pedals at the base) is also removed.
 These components are wrapped individually and transported separately.